LaunchCode-Education-Archived/skills-front-end/materials/class1-prep/README.md

 ### Time Estimates

 The intention of the *Time Estimate* column in the table above is to give you a **very rough** approximation of how large and time-intensive each task is.
 The **only purpose** of this is to help you plan your schedule.
 Take it with a grain of salt.
-If you end up spending four times as long on something, please don't get angry at us, or down on yourself, or anything else negative.
+If a task ends up taking you four times as long as what the table said, please don't get angry at us, or down on yourself, or anything else negative.
 Thanx!

 [eloquent-intro]: http://eloquentjavascript.net/00_intro.html